agorakit/agorakit/docs/index.md

 ### Technically

-Mobilizator is written in PHP using the Laravel framework and requires a modern webhosting provider.
+Agorakit is written in PHP using the Laravel framework and requires a modern webhosting provider.

 It has been used successfully since 2015 for several citizen initiatives such as [participer.toutautrechose.be](https://participer.toutautrechose.be), [deelnemen.hartbovenhard.be](http://deelnemen.hartbovenhard.be) and many others.

+### Status
+This software is in daily use by more than 1.000 users.
+While still in development, our hope are high that it will be useful to other initiatives.
+Join the team and help us fine tune the beast!